noXplode/aiogram_calendar/README.md

         pip install aiogram_calendar

 A full working example on how to use aiogram-calendar is provided in *bot_example.py*.

-You create a calendar and add it to a message with a *reply_markup* parameter and then you can process it in a callbackqueyhandler method using the *process_selection* method.
+In example keyboard with buttons is created.
+Each button triggers a calendar in a different way by adding it to a message with a *reply_markup*.
+Depending on what button of calendar user will press callback is precessed using the *process_selection* method.

 ## Gif demo: